ericvera/firestore-index-gen/README.md

     Disclaimer: this is unlaunched and the functionality might change in backward-incompatible ways.

+## Limitations

+- Fields with vector configurations are not currently supported by this tool.
+Contributions to add support for vector fields are welcome!

 ## Possible solution for generating the indexes with `firestore-index-gen`

 > This assumes that **all** of your queries are executed during your testing.